 You never need think you can turn over any old falsehoods

 We are all tattooed in our cradles with the beliefs of

-no matter how utterly his reason may reject them.
+in his imagination, no matter how utterly his reason may reject them.

 George Jacob Holyoake

 Atheism deprives superstition of its stand ground, and

-to reason for its existence.
+compels Theism to reason for its existence.

 Elmer Homrighausen ~ Professor of

 Few intelligent Christians can still hold to the idea

 that the Bible is an infallible Book, that it contains no linguistic errors,

 no historical discrepancies, no antiquated scientific assumptions, not